ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ## Adding some interaction

 Let's now add a bit of interaction using _JavaScript_.
-To that end, let's modify our homepage to replace the list with a simple component with wich we will interact:
+To that end, let's modify our homepage to replace the list with a simple component with which we will interact:

 ```html {7,8}
 // index.html